gchure/gchure.github.io/pages/about.md

 Database](https://anthroponumbers.org) and [hplc-py](https://cremerlab.github.io/hplc-py).
-Beyond science, I love taking photographs, making programmatically generated art, vector based illustration (like those on my [research page]({{site.baseurl}}/research)), and exploring the wild lands of California.
+Beyond science, I love taking photographs, making programmatically generated art, vector based illustration (like those on my [research page]({{site.baseurl}}/research)), and exploring the wild lands of California with my French Bulldog, Lola.
 I also watch my fair share of films and television about which I have hard-headed opinions, such as an affinity for Alejandro Jodorowsky and Julia Ducournau and a disdain for Star Wars and Marvel.